 But the crown jewel of Podlasie is its natural beauty, with as many as 4 national parks located within the voivodeship: Wigierski, Biebrzański, Narwiański and Białowieski.
 Anyone who has been there might arguably consider this part of Europe as one of the wildest they’ve ever visited… and among the most breathtaking.
 If you haven’t spent a night in Suwalszczyzna , you don’t know what pitch black is.

 The parks are hide-outs and get-away destinations, not only for animals but also tourists and travelers wishing to spend their holidays away from the crowds.
 Each summer, forests along the rivers Czarna Hańcza and Rospuda turn into little, rough campsites.
-These crystal-clear rivers are then overtaken by eager kayakers.
+These crystal-clear rivers are then overtaken by eager kayakers. podlasie poland

 These river roads used to be completely uninhabited and the only sign of human presence one could have hoped for was coming across the so-called “Berry Bun Ladies”, local women who stood on the little bridges and river banks offering their home-made pastries.
 Nowadays, the trail is becoming more and more crowded and lively, and it’s easier to find what you need to fully satiate your appetite.

-Written by Justyna Dzik Wykrętowicz
+By Justyna Dzik Wykrętowicz